-If you have whole-wheat, oat, rice, nut (for example, almond), rye, or any seed flour in your kitchen, these are types of whole-grain flours.
+If you have whole-wheat, oat, rice, nut (for example, almond), rye, or any seed flour in your kitchen, these are types of whole-grain flour.

-Like refined flours, you should store whole-grain flour in the freezer for 48 hours before transferring it to an airtight container.
+Like refined flour, you should store whole-grain flour in the freezer for 48 hours before transferring it to an airtight container.

 Afterward, however, you should store it in the refrigerator for six months or in the freezer for up to one year.

 Because of its high oil content, whole-grain flour will go bad quickly when kept at room temperature, so never store this type of flour in your pantry.

 We tried to come up with a pun for flour but we couldn’t find one.

 We’ll have to sift through our minds to find one.

 Pizza Flour Shelf-Life

 As you can see, flour’s shelf-life varies according to its type and what condition it is in when you receive it.

 You can store pizza flour in the pantry for up to one year or in the freezer for up to two years.